0xProject/0x-mesh/packages/browser-lite/README.md

 ## @0x/mesh-browser-lite

 This packages provides a set of Typescript and Javascript bindings for running a 0x-mesh node in the browser.
-The browser node's Wasm binary is not bundled in this package and is instead expected to be served at `main.wasm` by the consumer of the package.
+The browser node's Wasm binary is not bundled in this package and is instead expected to be served by the consumer of the package.
 This package is lighter-weight than the `@0x/mesh-browser` package and may have faster load times.

 ## Installation